PM-WESTNET/Gestion/README.md

         $   sudo docker-compose build

-#### At this point you should be able to see Gestion working
+## >>At this point you should be able to see Gestion working.

-        $   git config core.fileMode false
+# Parameterizing for different ISPs

+- first, make a copy of the docker folder.

+    (replace westnet with the company name)

+        $   cp -R docker docker_gestion_westnet;

+    (The ignored folder prefix in .gitignore is " docker_gestion_* ")
 ----------------------------------------------------------------------------------------------------------------
+# @old documentation:

 Para Ubuntu 16.04
 -----------------